Divyanshtiwari1/email-classifier/README.md

 Usage

-Use email_classification_div.py to generate category predictions; choose backend "sklearn" or "llm" (Ollama).
+Use email_classification_div.py to generate category predictions; choose backend  "llm" (Ollama).

 Use email_status_div.py to compute or update status labels.